MahdiT1512/stargazing-weather-app/README.md

 6) Open Command Prompt / Terminal and navigate to the folder directory
 7) Run the following command to start the backend:
    node src/components/server.js
-8) Create a folder 'blogImages' inside the 'public' folder

 NOTE: In the event the port 3000 or 5001 is in use, change the port numbers in server.js
 NOTE: When uploading a blog, on some browsers like Chrome, it will ask 'Are you sure want to reload the page'.
 Make sure you click 'cancel' to ensure successful upload.